 Managing Over $3.2 Billion Of Equity – Fundrise Overview

-Today, we manage more than $1 billion of equity.
-With all of that having been invested by our nearly 150,000 individual investors.
+Today, we manage more than $2.1 billion of equity.
+With all of that having been invested by our over 210,000 individual investors.
 And it’s this scale combined with our technology driven vertical integration that creates the benefit for our investors.

 By cutting out layers of middlemen who otherwise typically sit between the investor and the actual real estate they’re investing in, we’re able to reduce overall costs.
 We pass these cost savings on to our investors.
 We charge much lower fees relative to other private real estate managers.

 The result is the potential for higher risk-adjusted returns, which, again, gets back to our mission of empowering the individual.
 Here's a good chart that provides a Fundrise overview of how our business works.